mohammadhasansojib/mohammadhasansojib/README.md

 # Mohammad Hasan Sojib

-I am currently a third year student studying Computer Science and Engineering in a private university in Bangladesh.
+I am currently a third year student completing my BSc program in Computer Science and Engineering from a private university in Bangladesh.

 ## Current Skills
 - HTML